Digital Quantum Simulation of Hadronization in Yang-Mills Theory: Introduction

-Given it's significance in high energy physics, it is deserved to make some efforts in quantum simulation of Yang-Mills theory.
-We will try to fill this gap in the paper, presenting a scheme to describe the $SU(N)$ Yang-Mills theory by digital quantum simulator.
+We begin with a short introduction to the formalism of $SU(N)$ Yang-Mills theory and it's canonical quantization in Sec. \ref{canqua}.
 The quantization to Yang-Mills gauge theory is rather different and complicated as compared to the pure scalar and abelian gauge theory, in that ghost fields are introduced into the Lagrangian accompanying by the gauge fixing.
-We formulate a canonical quantization based algorithm to calculate the Dyson series of the theory non-perturbatively and thus can be made use to study the system in both perturbative and non-perturbative regimes.
+With these indispensable knowledge, we present an elaboration on the quantum simulation of the theory in Sec. \ref{quasim}.
+We formulate a canonical quantization based algorithm to calculate the Dyson series of the theory non-perturbatively and thus can be used to study the system in both perturbative and non-perturbative regimes.
 Using qubits the number of which increases polynomially with the lattices to simulate the interactions, the algorithm has exponential speedup.
 Moreover, the dynamical information from the evolving wave functions of particles can be extracted at any discrete time.
-This may help us dig into the understanding of hadronization and low energy QCD.

-We begin with a short introduction to the formalism of $SU(N)$ Yang-Mills theory and it's canonical quantization.
-With these indispensable knowledge, we will then present an elaboration on the quantum simulation of the theory and discuss it's possible application on the hadronization of QCD.
+In Sec. \ref{application}, we discuss the possible application on studying the hadronization of QCD.
+A short summary and comment is made in the last section, where an estimate on the amounts of quantum devices for a minimum simulation is made.
+We stress that the algorithm is not practical at moment for the unreachable required amount of quantum devices though it may help us understand the low energy QCD in the future when quantum computer is powerful enough.